valkyrie26/weather_prediction_ml/README.md

 ## Evaluation Metrics

 The evaluation metrics used for analysis have been same as the original paper, RMSE (root mean squared error), MAE (mean absolute error), ACC (anomaly correction coefficient).
 Apart from these, the number of parameters trained, layer architecture and training loss curves can be observed for further analysis.

+## Observations

+We tried fine-tuning the original CNN and convLSTM models provided by varying its hyperparameters and making changes to the model itself.
+The ideal scenario by trying various values that we found were:

+CNN:
+learning rate: 1e-04
+activation type: 'selu'
+number of batches: 32
+drop rate for middle layer: 0.3

+convLSTM:
+learning rate: 1e-04
+activation type: 'selu'
+number of batches: 32
+drop rate for middle layer: 0.3